 Reaction & Thoughts:

-Steve Tesich’s Oscar-winning script touches all the bases — it’s a coming-of-age with pathos and humor.
-The characters are appealing and the situations feel real.
-Yates, who directed the action classic Bullitt, does an outstanding job filming the last race.
+One footnote: filmmaker Yates does an outstanding job filming the movie’s climax.
 Usually, directors rely on multiple takes during action sequences.
-Yates does something that’s unexpected — he shoots the last two laps using a single uninterrupted wide-angle.
-The experiment works exceedingly well — it’s an exciting sequence.
+Yates does something that’s wonderfully unexpected.
+He shoots the last minute of the bicycle race without a single edit.
+It works exceedingly well — it’s an exciting sequence.

 Conclusions & Final Thoughts: